 The next few years are going to see explosive growth in the creator economy.
 This is a trend all of us who call ourselves creators should benefit from.

-What trends are you following in 2021 and beyond?
-Come tell me on Twitter.
+What trends are you following this year and beyond?
+Leave a comment below.